 Do not attempt to lift the complete pump unit using the lifting eye.
 It is designed to facilitate removal or installation of individual components only.
 Additional weight may result in damage to the pump or failure of the eye bolt.

-Remove the pump casing gaskets (41).
+Remove the pump casing gaskets (40).
 Remove any leveling shims used under the casing mounting feet.
-Tie and tag the shims for ease of reassembly.
+Tie and tag the gaskets and shims, or measure and record their thickness for ease of reassembly.

 Impeller Removal